 Composting is certainly not an easy job as it requires lots of work and planning to get a good quality of compost.
 But if you have a garden, then it is more likely you will also have a lot of organic garbage.

-Composting will provide you a place to discard your garden waste.
+Composting will provide you with a place to discard your garden waste.
 And you’ll be creating a natural, nutrient-rich soil amendment.
 It takes about six months to a full year before the compost is ready to be spread in the garden.

 Once ready, you can spread compost on your vegetable and flower garden at any time.
-It will be more beneficial if you spread it in spring when you are getting prepared into gardening and planting season.
+It will be more beneficial if you spread it in spring when you are getting prepared for gardening and planting season.